-COTA is the largest organization dedicated to helping families with transplant-related expenses, and providing fundraising assistance to community volunteers across the country.
+COTA has children and young adults in every department across the country.
 As a 501(c)3 nonprofit organization funds allocated are not considered income for families.

 Since 1986, more than $110 million has been raised across the country for thousands of children and young adults needing an organ, bone marrow or stem cell transplant.
 In the past three years.
 COTA has grown by 22 percent with the number of new families served annually going from 176 to 225.
 COTA has served families and raised funds to meet transplant-related expenses from coast-to-coast paying more than $12 million and raising approximately $15 million during that period, with the balance of funds waiting to pay future transplant-related expenses.

 Thank you for your service, and generous and faithful support of our life-saving work!